-Please consult the Important Information on Current Travel to the U.S. page for additional information about current travel restrictions, travel exemptions, visa appointment availability, visa processing times, and national interest exceptions (NIEs).
+Please consult the Important Information on Current Travel to the U.S. page for additional information about current travel requirements and visa appointment information.

-Visa Application Fee: In the meantime, the U.S. Mission will extend the validity of your payment (known as the MRV fee) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
-Please continue to monitor this site for information on when we will return to routine visa operations.
+Visa Application Fee: The U.S. Embassy will extend the validity of your payment (known as the MRV fee) until September 30, 2023, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.